syl20bnr/spacemacs-elpa-mirror/melpa/futhark-mode-readme.txt

 Futhark is a small programming language designed to be compiled to efficient GPU code.
 This Emacs mode provides syntax highlighting and conservative automatic indentation for Futhark source code.
+A simple flycheck definition is also included.

 Files with the ".fut" extension are automatically handled by this mode.